Rainbow (Mariah Carey album): Conflict with Sony

 As with Butterfly two years earlier, Rainbow became the center of conflict between Carey and her label.
-After her divorce from Sony record official and Columbia CEO Tommy Mottola, Carey's working relationship with the label deteriorated.
+After her divorce from Mottola, Carey's working relationship with the label deteriorated.
 She intended for "Can't Take That Away (Mariah's Theme)" to be the third single from Rainbow, as it held very personal lyrical content.
 However, Sony made it clear that they intended the third single should be a more upbeat and urban track.
 The difference in opinion led to a very public feud, as Carey began posting messages on her webpage in early and mid-2000, telling fans inside information on the dispute, as well as instructing them to request "Can't Take That Away (Mariah's Theme)" on radio stations.
 One of the messages Carey left on her page read:

 Basically, a lot of you know the political situation in my professional career is not positive.
 It's been really, really hard.
 I don't even know if this message is going to get to you because I don't know if they want you to hear this.
 I'm getting a lot of negative feedback from certain corporate people.
 But I am not willing to give up.

 Carey's actions were given mixed reception, with critics and executives commending her bold actions regarding a song she felt needed to be heard, while others criticized her for publicizing the dispute further.
 Soon after, Sony stripped Carey's webpage of messages and began negotiations.
 Fearing to lose their label's highest seller and the best-selling artist of the decade, Sony chose to release the song.
 Carey, initially content with the agreement, soon found out that the song had only been given a very limited and low-promotion release, which meant the song failed to chart on the official US chart, and made international charting extremely difficult and unlikely.